-Last updated: April 26, 2026
+Last updated:

-By Miguel Garcia
+By

 Does Wells Fargo Accept ITIN?

-Wells Fargo will open a checking or savings account for you with an ITIN.
-You must apply in person at a branch — their online and mobile app applications require an SSN and will not accept an ITIN.
-With all documents ready, the in-branch process takes about 30 minutes.
+Yes.
+Wells Fargo accepts an ITIN (Individual Taxpayer Identification Number) in place of a Social Security Number when you open a personal checking or savings account.
+You must apply in person at a branch — Wells Fargo's online and mobile applications require an SSN — and with your documents ready the in-branch process takes about 30 minutes.
+Branch experience with ITIN openings varies, so call ahead to confirm a banker who handles them is available.

 Wells Fargo is a strong option for ITIN holders, particularly in the western and southern United States where the bank has a dense branch network.
 Their Clear Access Banking account — certified by the national Bank On program — is specifically designed for customers who want a straightforward, fee-predictable account with no overdraft risk.